apollographql/specs-core/core.spec.md

 This section lays out algorithms for processing core schemas.

+Algorithms described in this section may produce *validation failures* if a document does not conform to the requirements core schema document.
+Validation failures SHOULD halt processing.
+Some consumers, such as authoring tools, MAY attempt to continue processing in the presence of validation failures, but their behavior in such cases is unspecified.

-Algorithms described in this section may produce *validation failures* or *validation warnings* if a document does not conform to the requirements core schema document. *Failures* are more severe, and SHOULD halt processing. *Warnings* indicate issues with the document which SHOULD be surfaced to users.
-Processors SHOULD generally choose to continue processing in the presence of warnings.
-Some processors MAY choose to adopt stricter standards, and halt processing on both warnings and failures.
+Algorithms may also produce *warnings* if a document does not conform to requirements. *Warnings* indicate issues with the document which SHOULD be surfaced to users, but which do not necessarily require processing to halt.
+Consumers SHOULD generally choose to continue processing in the presence of warnings.
+Some consumers MAY choose to adopt stricter standards, and halt processing on both warnings and failures.

-## Bootstrapping (validates Has Schema, Has Core Feature)
+## Bootstrapping

 Determine the name of the core specification within the document.

 It is possible to [rename the core feature](#sec-Renaming-core-itself) within a document.
 This process determines the actual name for the core feature if one is present.

-**Fails** the *Has Schema* validation if there are no SchemaDefinitions in the document **Warns** the *Multiple Schemas* validation if there are multiple SchemaDefinitions in the document **Fails** the *Has Core Feature* validation if the core feature is not referenced with a {@core} directive within the document.
+**Fails** the *Has Schema* validation if there are no SchemaDefinitions in the document **Warns** *Extra Schema* for extra SchemaDefinitions in the document after the first **Fails** the *Has Core Feature* validation if the core feature is not referenced with a {@core} directive within the document.

 Bootstrap(document) :
-1. Let {schema} be the only SchemaDefinition in {document},
+1. Let {schema} be the only SchemaDefinition in {document}
   1. ...if no SchemaDefinitions are present in {document}, the ***Has Schema* validation fails**.
-  2. ...if multiple SchemaDefinitions are present in {document}, let {schema} be the first one, and issue the ***Multiple Schemas* warning** for each subsequent SchemaDefinition.
+  2. ...if multiple SchemaDefinitions are present in {document}, let {schema} be the first SchemaDefinition in {document}.
+Issue the ***Extra Schema* warning** for each subsequent SchemaDefinition, and ignore them for all further processing.
 1. For each directive {d} on {schema},
-  1. If {d} has a [`feature:`](#@core/feature) argument whose value is "https://lib.apollo.dev/core/v0.1", *and either*:
+  1. If {d} has a [`feature:`](#@core/feature) argument which [parses as a feature URL](#@core/feature), *and* whose identity is {"https://lib.apollo.dev/core/"} *and* whose version is {"v0.1"}, *and either*:
     - &#8230;{d} has an [`as:`](#@core/as) argument whose value is equal to {d}'s name
     - &#8230;*or* {d} does not have an [`as:`](#@core/as) argument and {d}'s name is `core`
     - *then* **Return** `coreName` = {d}'s name
 - If no matching directive was found, the ***Has Core Feature* validation fails**.

-## Feature Collection (validates Name Uniqueness)
+## Feature Collection

 Collect a map of ({featureName}: `String`) -> `Directive`, where `Directive` is a {@core} Directive which introduces the feature named {featureName} into the document.

+**Fails** the *Name Uniqueness* validation if feature names are not unique within the document.
+**Warns** *Invalid Feature URL* validation for any invalid feature URLs.

 CollectFeatures(document) :
   - Let {coreName} be the name of the core feature found via {Bootstrap(document)}
   - Let {features} be a map of {featureName}: `String` -> `Directive`, initially empty.
   - For each directive {d} named `coreName` on the SchemaDefinition within {document},
+    - Let {defaultName} and {version} be the result of parsing {d}'s `feature:` argument according to the [specified rules for feature URLs](#@core/feature)
+    - If the `feature:` is not present or fails to parse:
+      - Issue the ***Invalid Feature URL* warning** for {d},
+      - **Continue** to next {d}
-    - Let {name} be the spec's [name](#sec-Prefixing) as specified by the directive's [`as:`](#@core/as) argument or, if the argument is not present, the default name from the [`feature:`](#@core/feature) argument.
+    - Let {name} be the spec's [name](#sec-Prefixing) as specified by the directive's [`as:`](#@core/as) argument or, if the argument is not present, {defaultName}
     - If {name} exists within {features}, the ***Name Uniqueness* validation fails**.
     - Insert {name} => {d} into {features}
   - **Return** {features}